dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/inheritance.md

 * Re-creates foreign key constraints and indexes, now pointing them to the Person table.

-(If you had used GUID instead of integer as the primary key type, the student primary key values wouldn't have to change, and several of these steps could have been omitted.)
+(If you had used GUID instead of integer as the primary key type, the student primary key values wouldn't have to change, and several of these steps could've been omitted.)

 Run the `database update` command: